Relationships

 Custom pivot table

-The default value for the pivot table name is computed by combining the parent model name and the related model name.
+The default value for the pivot table name is computed by sorting, then combining the parent model name and the related model name.
 However, you can also define a custom pivot table.

 @manyToMany(() => Skill, {